ropensci/skimr/inst/other_docs/blog_v2.md

     ##          <dbl>
     ## 1         3.76

-To get around this, we’ve added some helper functions and methods.
+To get around this, we've added some helper functions and methods.
 The more `skimr`-like replacement for `select()` is `focus()`, which preserves metadata columns.